INFO-4602-5602/project-1-mozilla-5602_project1_annebeth_-chandan_telly/README.md

 The second visualization is a stacked barplot that - for a number of internet connected devices like routers, smart phones, but also smart door locks - shows the total number of users that own that device.
 Each of the individual rectangles in the stacked bar represents the number of users that owns the device for one of the user groups defined in the heatmap.
 This visualization answers the question: for each subtype of users, how many of them use certain devices?

-TODO: How the visualizations are connected through interaction.
-First, click on heatmap.
+The two visualizations are connected through interaction.
+Clicking on any of the squares on the heatmap shows that subgroup of users highlighted in the stacked barplot.
+The tooltip on these highlighted items shows which percentage of users in the selected subgroup uses a particular device.
+The heatmap also has a small tooltip that shows how many users are in each subgroup.

 ## Implementation
 #### Preprocessing